 As a small organization we rely on the generous support of our volunteers.
 If you have a specific talent or just want to assist, here are some ways you can help: Fundraising • Grant Writing • Marketing • Technical Support • Special Events • Finance and more

 Creative Writing: Attention teens!
 Want to tell your story?
-Share your thoughts and experiences on feeling different or not accepted and what may have helped you.
+Share your thoughts and experiences on feeling different or not accepted and what helped you.
 Essays, short stories, poetry – however you’d like to express yourself is a welcome addition to our blog!

 Teen Reviewers: Middle and high school writers are needed to provide program reviews.
 Attend one of our programs (The FORT or FORTitude Mental Wellness Series for Teens) and provide a written review.

 Tori’s infectious energy and enthusiasm can be enjoyed at the FORTitude for Teens mental wellness series, the FORT, the We’re All Human Color Run, and on our social channels.
 Tori has managed her own anxiety and depression since high school using mindfulness and lifestyle practices that she shares with teens at our programs.

 Susan has shared her mental health counseling expertise with the foundation for years.
 She has been instrumental in developing our new FORTitude for Teens mental wellness series and has been a kind, caring, trusted adult to many teens at our workshops and support groups.
 Susan’s warm, welcoming personality ensures that all teens feel welcome and supported at our programs.

 As someone who has worked with this demographic in Loudoun County, I have seen the direct benefit the Ryan Bartel Foundation has had on our teens!
 I love working with them and supporting their mission.
 Everyone pours their heart into this program and they make it a fun place to volunteer!